okaneco/kmeans-colors/README.md

 - kmeans++ center initialization
 - supports multiple images as input to batch process
 - specify random seed for reproducible results

+## Troubleshooting
+If you get an invalid color error or hex color length error with the command line tool, try enclosing the color string in quotes.

+For example, instead of `-c 000000,ffffff` use `-c '000000,ffffff'`.

 ## License
 This crate is licensed under either